hisovereign/Fade-Monitors/README.md

 **This is the updated stable and optimized version of the mouse-based auto-dim stand-alone script

-(Do not run alongside other Fade Monitors scripts.)

 -Improved architechture that reduces CPU consumption and prevents cumulative lag during repeated display layout changes

 Requirements: